-As I wrote this review, I found it refreshing that Draft Dashboard focuses as much on sleepers as they do on top-tier players.
-Show me a successful DFS player and I will show you someone that is consistently capitalizing on low-cost, high-value players.
+I find it refreshing that Draft Dashboard focuses as much on sleepers as they do on top-tier players.
+Show me a successful DFS player and I will show you someone that is consistently capitalizing on low-cost, high-value prospects.

 The Draft Dashboard Optimizer is the software centerpiece

 No DFS tool would not be complete without a lineup optimizer.
 Draft Dashboard has an excellent optimizer with a couple of interesting features that set it apart.

 Small but impactful usability features streamline lineup creation

 When you generate an optimized lineup, the software presents you with a starting roster of players, their salaries, and Dash Rank.
 From here you can randomize more lineups, save the lineup, adjust your roster, and more.